-The program is structured to provide general training in diagnostic imaging modalities, including general X-ray, fluoroscopy, angiography, mammography, US, CT, MRI, nuclear medicine, PET and informatics, and two nine-month rotations in specialized areas.
+The Clinical Medical Physics Post-Ph.D.
+Residency is structured to provide general training in diagnostic imaging modalities, including general X-ray, fluoroscopy, angiography, mammography, ultrasound, CT, MRI, nuclear medicine, PET and informatics, as well as two nine-month rotations in specialized areas.

 Specialized training areas are selected by the faculty from the following:

 - MRI, CT, ultrasound, digital X-ray and fluoroscopy

 - Mammography, nuclear medicine, PET and PET-CT